Forex Education

 Q1.
 Explain the meaning of a reversal bar.

-Reversal bars always exceed the lows and highs of the preceding bars.
-They also close lower or higher than the preceding bar of the opposite direction.
+Reversal bars consistently exceed the lows and highs of the preceding bars.
+They also close lower or higher than the last bar of the opposite direction.

 Q2.
 What do you mean by a bearish bar reversal?